-In its simplest terms, branded residences are luxury residential properties associated with a brand.
-Historically the domain of exclusive hoteliers, branded residences provide would-be buyers the opportunity to purchase their own exquisitely designed permanent quarters (sometimes within or adjacent to a hotel, sometimes located in a standalone development) often within a city’s most coveted postcode.
+In the most straightforward terms, branded residences are luxury residential properties tied to a brand.
+Historically the domain of exclusive hoteliers, branded residences provide would-be buyers the opportunity to purchase their own exquisitely designed permanent quarters (sometimes within a hotel, sometimes located in a standalone development) often within a city’s most exclusive postcode.

 It’s this, along with the pandemic-imposed shift to staying home that could explain why, according to property experts Savills, this unique real estate market has been able to weather the uncertainty better than others (and also given some hard-hit luxury hotel groups a much-needed income stream).